antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 Note that you can also apply the `Nullable` property to a `Directory.build.props` file if that fits your workflow better.

-## What's new in Nullable Reference Types
+## What's new in Nullable Reference Types for Preview 7

 The most critical additions to the feature are tools for working with generics and more advanced API usage scenarios.
 These were derived from our experience annotating CoreFX.